ccfelius/VCrypt/README.md

 will produce a 16-byte base64 encoded key.

 ### Encrypted Types
 In VCrypt, an encrypted value is represented as a `STRUCT` type internally.
+The `STRUCT` consist of five different fields: `nonce_hi`, `nonce_lo`, `counter`, `cipher` and `value`.
+Together they contain all information to decrypt a batch and the corresponding value.

 Because this is somewhat complex to define, we implemented `ENCRYPTED` types.
 Each encrypted type is prefixed by `E_`; for example, an encrypted `INTEGER` is represented as `E_INTEGER`.

 All non-nested existing types in DuckDB are currently supported by VCrypt.